-What are the prices for HGT Precision’s 6, 5 & 4 Speed sequential gearboxes?
+What is the pricing for HGT Precision’s 6, 5 & 4 Speed sequential gearboxes?

 The price of your solution depends on the options you require.
-Please click on www.hgtprecision.com/information-request to complete your unique requirements.
+Please click on www.hgtprecision.com/information-request to tell us what you need.
 We’ll have a quote in your hands within 24 hours (generally the same day)

 What warranty does HGT provide?

 We stand behind our products for any material or workmanship faults.
-However, given that our gearboxes are used in Race applications and we are unable to control the conditions that gearboxes will be used in; the frequency of maintenance, or driver shift technique…like the rest of the race industry, no warranty is offered or implied.
+However, given that our gearboxes are mostly used in Race applications and we are unable to control the conditions the gearbox will be used in; frequency of maintenance or driver shift technique…like the rest of the Racing industry, no warranty is offered or implied.